A-nnonymous/internship/log/LOG.md

   Second, I need to learn the profiling tools like perf, then analyze the computing process in streamline mentioned above, compiling a report about the bottleneck and more stuff that out of my anticipation for now.

   Moreover, a heterogeneous acceleration approach is ought to be mastered by me, so some useful work then can be done in this short period of postgraduate life.
+The usage of git is also important in two different workline( tutor oriented and self-motivated ).

+  Above all, there's a few thing need to be done:
+  - [ ] Learning git
+  - [ ] Learning perf
+  - [ ] Have some serious exercises in genomic analysis, instead of look at the code aimlessly
+  - [ ] Start to practice paperwriting: in English writing, Latex coding, data visualizing